XenuCode/JMemeBot4Discord/README.md

 - Fine tune sensitivity for NSFW content filtration using this api (values from 0.0 to 1.0)

 #### Enter gathered data into config file
-1. Create File named settings.txt in the same directory as `memebot.jar`
+1. Create File named settings.txt in the same directory as `JMemeBot4Discord.jar`
 2. Open file and input data in this order wihtout any spaces tabs in form shown below (do NOT write <some comment> inside of file)

 ``` aSJdaskdjak48Jii9aklsdAi.gdfg4A43.d-dskoASK458GNUIA84ha <this is bot token>